 School-age Care

-Please be aware that enrollment in the preschool Child Development Program does not guarantee enrollment in the school-age program once a child enters kindergarten.
+Please be aware that enrollment in the preschool program does not guarantee enrollment in the school-age program once a child enters kindergarten.
 School-age care depends on established enrollment criteria and space availability.

 Siblings and Non-Enrolled Children